denocn/deno_docs/contributing/style_guide.md

 export function pwrite(options: PWrite) {}
 ```

-### Export all interfaces that are used as parameters to an exported member
+### Export all interfaces that are used as parameters to an exported member {#export-all-interfaces-that-are-used-as-parameters-to-an-exported-member}

 Whenever you are using interfaces that are included in the arguments of an
 exported member, you should export the interface that is used.
 Here is an